 5. What specialist services are available at or accessed by the school?
 Our Inclusion Manager can signpost you to the most appropriate agency to support your child.
 We can refer children to the following services as appropriate (subject to waiting lists)

-Some of the above services are offered on a prioritised basis, depending on the needs of your child and the other children in the school.
+Some of the services below are offered on a prioritised basis, depending on the needs of your child and the other children in the school.

-6. What training have the staff supporting children and young people with SEND had or having?
+6. What training have the staff supporting children with SEND had or having?
 Our staff continually participate in Continuing Professional Development opportunities that equip us to support children with SEND.
+We continually take guidance from outside agencies and adapt our training schedule when the need arises.

-Examples of this include: Epipen training, speech and language training courses, Autism Aware training, Communication Friendly Classroom, Narrative Therapy, Social Stories, Team Teach, Play Leaders, Peer Mediators, Epilepsy Aware training, Sensory Support training, Epi-pen training and Holistix training for accessing Early Help Plans.
+Examples of this include: Epipen training, speech and language training courses, Autism Aware training, Communication Friendly Classroom, Narrative Therapy, Social Stories, Team Teach, Lego Therapy, Makaton Training, Play Leaders, Peer Mediators, Epilepsy Aware training, Sensory Support training and Holistix training for accessing Early Help Plans.